If they had a vote, the Dutch would certainly pick Hillary Clinton to succeed Barack Obama as president.

 Support for the Republican is confined to populist right-wing blogs, like GeenStijl — which helped organize a referendum in the Netherlands on the European Union’s association treaty with Ukraine earlier this year — and the nationalist Freedom Party of Geert Wilders.

 But even his supporters are split.
-One survey shows (PDF) that a third of Wilders’ voters would back Clinton.
+One survey shows a third of Wilders’ voters would back Clinton.

 Commentators see echoes of the Clinton-Trump contest in the Netherlands’ own election, which is still a few months away.